mckennatim/spa/README.md

 https://gridbyexample.com/examples/example13/
 https://www.mozilla.org/en-US/firefox/60.0a2/whatsnew/#cssgrid
 https://mozilladevelopers.github.io/playground/css-grid/
+### 54-hvac-v8n-bughunt-nomo-ck4changeWeek
+ADVICE: don't be fucking too tricky.
+You need to detect change? console log the shit out of it until you can.
+Double the detection when you sare detecting dev and or id.
+Still a problem.
 ### 53-hvac-v8m-ck4changeWeek
 ### 52-hvac-v8l-ck4change-schedUpdateQdata
 process to schedobj as soon as the data rolls in from mqttStore.
 Sense page change first thing once hookup starts pushing data.
 Use urlsr to filter data and then further filter by ck4change